Data Augmentation Approaches in Natural Language Processing: A Survey: Challenges and Opportunities

 Data augmentation has seen a great process over the last few years, and it has provided a great contribution to large-scale model training as well as the development of downstream tasks.
 Despite the process, there are still challenges to be addressed.
 In this section, we discuss some of these challenges and future directions that could help advance the field.

 \paragraph{\textbf{Theoretical Narrative}} At this stage, there appears to be a lack of systematic probing work and theoretical analysis of DA methods in NLP.
-Most previous works propose new methods or prove the effectiveness of the DA method on downstream tasks, but do not explore the reasons and laws behind it, e.g., from the perspective of mathematics.
+The few related works are of DA in the image domain, considering data augmentation as encoding a priori knowledge about data or task invariance~\cite{dao2019kernel}, variance reduction~\cite{chen2020group} or regularization methods~\cite{wu2020generalization}.
+In NLP, Most previous works propose new methods or prove the effectiveness of the DA method on downstream tasks, but do not explore the reasons and laws behind it, e.g., from the perspective of mathematics.
 The discrete nature of natural language makes theoretical narrative essential since narrative helps us understand the nature of DA, without being limited to determining effectiveness through experiments.

 \paragraph{\textbf{More Exploration on Pretrained Language Models}} In recent years, pre-trained language models have been widely applied in NLP, which contain rich knowledge through self-supervision on a huge scale of corpora.
-There are works using pre-trained language models for DA, but most of them are limited to [MASK] completion, direct generation after fine-tuning, or self-training.
+There are works using pre-trained language models for DA, but most of them are limited to [MASK] completion~\cite{Wu2019ConditionalBC[243]}, direct generation after fine-tuning~\cite{Zhang2020OnDA[44]}, or self-training~\cite{Du2021SelftrainingIP[69]}.
 Is DA still helpful in the era of pre-trained language models?
 Or, how to further use the information in pre-trained models to generate more diverse and high-quality data with less cost?
-The above are directions worth considering.
+There are some initial explorations in these directions~\cite{zhou-etal-2022-flipda,liu2022wanli}, while we still look forward to more works in the future.

+\paragraph{\textbf{Few-shot Scenarios}} In few-shot scenarios, models are required to achieve performance which rivals that of traditional machine learning models, yet the amount of training data is extremely limited.
+DA methods provide a direct solution to the problem.
+However, most current works in few-shot scenarios are paraphrasing-based methods~\cite{Fabbri2021ImprovingZA[77]}.
+Such methods ensure the validity of the augmented data, but also lead to insufficient semantic diversity.
+Mainstream pretrained language models obtain rich semantic knowledge by language modeling.
+Such knowledge even covers to some extent the semantic information introduced by traditional paraphrasing-based DA methods.
+In other words, the improvement space that traditional DA methods bring to pretrained language models has been greatly compressed.
+Therefore, it is an interesting question how to provide models with fast generalization and problem solving capability by generating high quality augmented data in few-shot scenarios.